 What are the responsibilities and job description for the Firefighter position at City of Spokane?

-The Spokane Fire Department seeks applicants that are interested in joining a team of dedicated individuals to protect and serve Spokane citizens.
+The Spokane Fire Department seeks applicants interested in joining a team of dedicated individuals who protect and serve the citizens of Spokane.
 SFD is responsible for emergency medical services, fire suppression, mitigating the consequences from disasters, and rescue activities.
-In addition to emergency work, members provide a wide range of services to the community, including blood pressure screening, tours of fire stations and apparatus, and on-duty fire and life safety presentations within the community.
+In addition to emergency work, members provide a wide range of services to the community.

 - Responds to fire incidents with a company; lays hose; holds and directs nozzle and water streams; raises and climbs ladders; uses standard firefighting equipment; removes persons from danger; administers emergency medical treatment; performs salvage and overhaul operations.